-Field Definition Created By The user who created the transcript, including creation date and time (Read only) Created Date The date and time the transcript was created (Read only) End Time The time the chat ended Ended By Indicates whether the visitor or the agent ended the chat Last Modified By The user who last modified the transcript, including date and time (Read only) Last Modified Date The date and time the transcript was last modified (Read only) Lead The name of the lead that was generated by the chat or discussed during the chat Deployment The deployment from which the visitor initiated the chat Live Chat Transcript Unique, numerical identifier automatically assigned to the transcript.
+Field Definition Ended By Indicates whether the visitor or the agent ended the chat Last Modified By The user who last modified the transcript, including date and time (Read only) Last Modified Date The date and time the transcript was last modified (Read only) Lead The name of the lead that was generated by the chat or discussed during the chat Deployment The deployment from which the visitor initiated the chat Live Chat Transcript Unique, numerical identifier automatically assigned to the transcript.
 Administrators can modify the format and numbering for this field.
 Transcript numbers usually increase sequentially, but sometimes they can skip numbers in a sequence.
 Live Chat Visitor Unique, numerical identifier automatically assigned to the visitor.
 Administrators can modify the format and numbering for this field.
 Visitor numbers usually increase sequentially, but sometimes they can skip numbers in a sequence.
 Note that visitors and contacts are different: a visitor might be a contact, but this is not a requirement, and there is no relationship between contacts and visitors.
 Location The visitor's geographic location.
 Either the city and state, or city and country (if the visitor is located outside of the United States) Owner The name of the transcript owner.
 By default, the owner is the user who originally created the transcript (for example, the agent who answered the chat).
 You can select a different user as the owner, or assign the transcript to a queue.
 When assigning transcripts to other users, make sure those users have the "Read" permission on live chat transcripts.
 Platform The user's operating system Referring Site Site the visitor was on before they came to your website.
 For example, if the visitor used Google to search for your organization's website, the referring site is Google.
-Request Time The time that the visitor initially requested the chat
+Request Time The time that the visitor initially requested the chat Screen Resolution The screen resolution used by the visitor Start Time The time that the agent answered the chat request Status Completed or Missed.
+A missed chat was requested but not answered

-Field Definition Screen Resolution The screen resolution used by the visitor Start Time The time that the agent answered the chat request Status Completed or Missed.
-A missed chat was requested but not answered User Agent A string that identifies the type of browser and operating system the visitor used Visitor Average Response Time The average time that it took a visitor to respond to an agent comment Visitor Maximum Response Time The maximum time it took a customer to respond to an agent's message Visitor IP Address The IP address of the computer that the visitor used during the chat Visitor Message Count The number of messages a visitor sent during the chat Wait Time The total amount of time a chat request was waiting to be accepted by an agent
+Field Definition User Agent A string that identifies the type of browser and operating system the visitor used Visitor Average Response Time The average time that it took a visitor to respond to an agent comment Visitor Maximum Response Time The maximum time it took a customer to respond to an agent's message Visitor IP Address The IP address of the computer that the visitor used during the chat Visitor Message Count The number of messages a visitor sent during the chat Wait Time The total amount of time a chat request was waiting to be accepted by an agent

-Live Chat Transcript Events
+Live Agent Transcript Events